openstack/monasca-agent/README.md

 This section documents some of the naming conventions that are used for monitoring OpenStack.

 ### Metric Names
-Where applicable, each metric name will list the name of the service, such as "nova", component, such as "api", and check that is done, such as "process_exists".
+Where applicable, each metric name will list the name of the service, such as "compute", component, such as "nova-api", and check that is done, such as "process_exists".
 For example, "nova.api.process_exists".

 ### Dimensions
 This section documents the list of dimensions that are used in monitoring OpenStack.